sourcery-ai/sourcery-vscode/README.md

 ![Sourcery Code Reviews](https://raw.githubusercontent.com/sourcery-ai/sourcery-vscode/main/assets/code_review.png)

 Get feedback on your code anytime you want.
-Sourcery can review your code directly in your IDE, looking at the branch you're currently on or the uncommitted changes you have.
+Sourcery can review your code directly in your IDE and give you instant actionable feedback.
+Review your current file, your uncommitted changes, or compare any two Git branches.
+Individual review comments are shown inline in your code, along with suggested fixes if applicable.

 ### GitHub & GitLab Pull Request Review